 • Operation incapable of supporting growth due to unclear constraints

-• Needing comprehensive strategies to deal with supply chain or procurement complexity, specially in Asia-Pacific
+• Needing comprehensive strategies to deal with supply chain or procurement complexity, especially in Asia-Pacific

 • Persisting cross-functional issues despite multiple attempts to resolve